Tara Browne: Death

 On 17 December 1966, Browne was driving with his girlfriend, model Suki Potier, in his Lotus Elan through South Kensington at high speed (some reports suggesting in excess of 106 mph/170 km/h).
-He was under the influence of alcohol and other drugs at the time.
-Browne failed to see a traffic light and proceeded through the junction of Redcliffe Square and Redcliffe Gardens, colliding with a parked lorry.
+Miss Potier however told an inquest that Tara drove “not very fast” down Earls Court road into Redcliffe Gardens.
+Browne proceeded through the junction of Redcliffe Square and Redcliffe Gardens, colliding with a parked lorry.
 He died of his injuries the following day.
+Potier told the inquest “Suddenly I saw this white car coming at the crossroads”.
 Potier claimed that Browne swerved the car to absorb the impact of the crash to save her life.
+“There would have been a collision with the white car if Tara had not swerved – and I think I would have been killed.”
+At the inquest, Pathologist Dr Donald Teare said that Mr Browne had drunk only from half-a-pint to a pint of beer.
+The inquest jury gave a verdict of accidental death.

+Browne's body was brought back to Ireland and buried on the Guinness family's Luggala Estate.
+His grave is one of three situated on the shore of Lough Tay, next to an ornamental building known as the Temple; the two other people buried there are his unnamed baby brother, who was born and died in December 1943, and his half-sister.

 Following his death, his estranged wife launched a public legal battle for custody of their two young children; Browne's mother also sought custody.
 A judge eventually ruled that the boys should live with their grandmother.

 "A Day in the Life"

-The death of Browne is captured in the song "A Day in the Life" by the Beatles, which was released on their 1967 album Sgt.
+The death of Browne may have inspired some of the lyrics of the song "A Day in the Life" by the Beatles, which was released on their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
-In a 1980 interview with Playboy magazine, John Lennon said, "I was reading the paper one day [...] the Guinness heir who killed himself in a car.
+In a 1980 interview with Playboy magazine, John Lennon said, "I was reading the paper one day ... the Guinness heir who killed himself in a car.
 That was the main headline story.
 He died in London in a car crash."
 Lennon, who was a friend of Browne, read the coroner's verdict into Browne's death while composing music at his piano.
 It was this news which inspired him to write the following lines:

-In 1997, Paul McCartney gave a different explanation of these lines: However, in his 2021 book The Lyrics, McCartney confirmed that the lyrics were about the death of Tara Browne.